> Blog > Legal > land acquisition act

 • The earlier Land Acquisition Act could not acquire the multi-cropped land; however, according to the latest amendment, the multi-cropped irrigated land can be acquired for security and infrastructural projects.

+The Land Acquisition Act in India aims at achieving sustainable development while ensuring justice, equity, and the social welfare of its citizens.
 The Land Acquisition Act has evolved over time to strike a balance between the development needs of the nation and the rights of landowners and affected communities.
 The act focuses on fair compensation, consent, social impact assessments, and rehabilitation measures, which shows its focus in safeguarding the interests and livelihoods of affected bodies.

 Comments